jmparlett/JET/README.md

 - `Ctrl+S` will save the currently opened file in the current dir.
 If it is a new file you will be prompted to provide a name.
 - `Esc` can be used to cancel the file name prompt to avoid saving the file.
 - `Ctrl+Q` will exit the editor.
 Ensure you have saved your file before doing so.
+### Navigation
+- Arrow keys move up, down, left, right
+- backspace deletes the character behind the cursor
+- the home key moves to the beginning of the line
+- the end key moves to the end of the line

 ## Installation
 To install `jet` simply clone the repo and run `sudo make install` in the repo root.
 This place the `jet` binary in your `/usr/local/bin`.